chandru280/-Inventory-Management-System/README.md

 # Inventory Management System

-This is an Inventory Management System built using Django and Django REST Framework.
-It provides an API for managing inventory items, including functionalities for creating, reading, updating, and deleting items.
-The system also utilizes Redis for caching and PostgreSQL as the database.
+This project is an **Inventory Management System** built with **Django** and **Django REST Framework (DRF)**.
+The system provides APIs to manage inventory items, register users, handle user authentication with JWT tokens, and enable user logout.
+The backend uses **PostgreSQL** as the database, and **Redis** for caching to improve performance.

+## Features

+- **Inventory Management**: Create, read, update, and delete inventory items.
+- **User Authentication**: JWT-based authentication to secure access to the system.
+- **User Registration**: New users can register and create an account.
+- **Logout**: Authenticated users can log out.
+- **Caching**: Redis is used for caching frequently accessed data.

 ## Requirements

-To run this project, you need the following Python packages:
+To run the project, you need the following Python packages:

 - **asgiref**: Version 3.8.1
 - **Django**: Version 5.1.1